OlympusDAO-Education/Documentation/glossary.md

 ### TVL

-Total Value Locked, is the amount of OHM staked.
+Total Value Locked, is the dollar amount of all OHM staked in the protocol.
 This metric is often used as growth or health indicator in DeFi projects.

 ### TWAP